 - Failure to tend to gravesite

-- Burial in the wrong gravesite
+- Burial at the wrong gravesite

 The list goes on and reads like a horror story you would expect to see at the movies.
-Take the time to be aware of the signs of negligence, only deal with well-known reputable mortuaries and always consult with us if you feel that neglect or carelessness has occurred.
+Take the time to be aware of the signs of negligence, only deal with well-known reputable mortuaries, and always consult with us if you feel that neglect or carelessness has occurred.

 If You’ve Been a Victim of Funeral Home Negligence, Let Us Help You